SpamBrain rules — what pseolint detects.

 Per-template aggregation — how rules feed verdicts

-In v0.6, the engine audits by template rather than by URL.
+The engine audits by template rather than by URL.
 Phase 1 detects URL templates (filter ≥1% of URLs, ≥5 URLs, ≥2 survivors after deduplication).
-Phase 2 samples K=10 URLs per template and runs all 32 rules.
+Phase 2 samples pages stratified across templates and runs all 47rules.
 Each rule's output per template is summarised as a uniformity score (0–1) and a top driver — the single rule responsible for the most findings on that template.
 The site verdict is determined by siteVerdictFromTemplates: the worst template that covers ≥5% of the site's URLs (spec §15.1).
 Three aggregation patterns apply:

 - Per-page → template uniformity score (most spam/* and content/* rules).
 The rule fires on each sampled page; the fire rate becomes the template's score for that rule.